Enxine/ViziblesArduino/README.md

 Main examples are light-bulb and light-switch, that emulate a light and its corresponding switch. you can run both examples on two different boards or run a script to emulate one of the parts in your computer.
 Just compile and have fun.
 But if you want a little more fun, you will want to play with the code, so let's explain it a little.
 The first part of the magic is the creation of the client itself.
-It is not simple, sinte it requires two socket clients and one server to work with.
+It is not simple, since it requires two socket clients and one server to work with.
 These clients and server must be created externally to keep the library architecture-independent, even you will not use them directly.
 ```
 WiFiClient wc;
 WiFiClient wc1;